Sunday, June 15, 2025

 She’d travelled to the Frontier to inherit the abandoned manor of her second-uncle, James Montecruz, a powerful alchemist who was thought to be dead (he’d been missing for half-a-decade).
 Yvonne wanted help reclaiming her ancestral manse, and offered an equal share of any treasure recovered as compensation.
 It quickly came to light that Restenburn was abound with rumours about the old manor hiding hordes of alchemical gold and it being haunted by soul-devouring ghosts raised up by Montecruz's unspeakable sorceries.
 This only served to further pique the interest of her fellow adventurers, so all three agreed to lend their support.

-Without further ado, they purchased some additional equipment, hired a handcart and struck out into the icy Frontier - seeking the Malevolent Manor of Montecruz.
+Without further ado, they purchased some additional equipment, hired a handcart and struck out into the icy Frontier - seeking the Manor of Montecruz.

 (This was the first session of a campaign using Mellonbread's Begone FOE! system for playing OSR-style D&D. It did go for nearly ~6 hours, so I’ll be splitting the game report into two separate posts for the sake of readability and ease of reference.)